John Catterick

 John Catterick (died 1419) was a medieval Bishop of St David's, Bishop of Coventry and Lichfield, and Bishop of Exeter.

 Catterick was consecrated Bishop of St David's in the early part of 1414, and translated to the Diocese of Coventry and Lichfield on 1 February 1415.
-He was then transferred to the Diocese of Exeter on 20 November 1419.

-Catterick died as Bishop of Exeter on 28 December 1419.

-Catterick's tombstone is in Santa Croce in Florence.
+On 20 November 1419 he was elected Bishop of Exeter in succession to Edmund Stafford: however, he was in Rome at the time, and was never formally installed, as he died barely a month later on 28 December 1419.

+Catterick was buried in the Basilica di Santa Croce in Florence, where his grave is marked by a relief tomb slab.